CanDemirbuken/DriverHub/Client/DriverHub.Client/README.md

 Toast Feedback
 ```

-This allows operational fleet movements to be performed without opening the complete vehicle edit form.
+This allows fleet movements to be performed without opening the complete Car Edit form.

 ---

-## 💰 Vehicle Pricing Management
+# 💰 Vehicle Pricing Management

-Pricing is managed from the Car Detail screen.
+Pricing is managed directly from the Car Detail screen.

-The pricing model currently supports:
+The current pricing model supports:

 - Daily
 - Weekly
 - Monthly

-Editable pricing state is kept separately from the original API response.
+Editable pricing values are stored separately from the original API response.

-This allows the user to modify pricing values before submitting them to the backend.

 Conceptually: